When the time comes to Bug Out, you need a good reliable backpack for your Premade Bug Out Bag!

 Other examples of survival food are freeze-dried foods that lock in the nutrients and taste.
 When you’re ready to eat them, all you have to do is re-hydrate the food with water.

-Trail mix, vegetables, and fruits that are freeze-dried can also be easily packed.
+Trail mix, vegetables, and fruits that are freeze-dried can also be efficiently packed.
 You can have greens like peas, beans, and broccoli.
 Or you can have strawberries and apple slices.
 There are even desserts like chocolate pudding.

 Whatever your taste-buds like.
 You can also find survival food packets that have meat as well as packaged cheeses.
 Mix in 1 – 2 servings of fruits, vegetables, meat and cheese per day, per person.
 What you don’t eat can be traded with other groups if you run out of something important like baby formula and diapers.